swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

 An Identity Provider that processes an `<saml2p:AuthnRequest>` from a Signature Service is not given the actual data that is being signed by the user via the Signature Service.
 However, in order to invoke the BankID signature function, the Identity Provider must supply the BankID-server with data to be signed.
 This section specifies the input to the BankID signature operation.

-The "To-be-signed" data that is passed as input the the BankID Sign-method (`/sign`) is a combination of the data from the `userVisibleData` and `userNonVisibleData` parameters (<https://developers.bankid.com/api-references/auth--sign/sign>).
+The "To-be-signed" data that is passed as input the BankID Sign-method (`/sign`) is a combination of the data from the `userVisibleData` and `userNonVisibleData` parameters (<https://developers.bankid.com/api-references/auth--sign/sign>).

 <a name="uservisibledata"></a>
 ##### 4.3.1.1. userVisibleData - Signature Message

-The Sign-method parameter `userVisibleData` holds data that will be signed by the user but it is also displayed in the BankID application text box.
+The Sign-method parameter `userVisibleData` holds data that will be signed by the user, but it is also displayed in the BankID application text box.

 If the `<saml2p:AuthnRequest>` message contains a `SignMessage` extension, the contents of this message MUST be assigned to the `userVisibleData` parameter (after necessary encoding).

 A BankID Identity Provider MUST support `SignMessage` elements having their `MimeType` attribute set to `text`, and SHOULD support Markdown (`text/markdown`) according to [BankID - Guidelines for Formatted Text](#bankid-md), \[[BankID.MD](#bankid-md)\].
 For other values (`text/html`), the Identity Provider MUST respond with an error.

 If the `<saml2p:AuthnRequest>` message does not contain a `SignMessage` extension, the Identity Provider MUST assign a sensible default signature message to the `userVisibleData` parameter.
 How this message is constructed is the responsibility of the Identity Provider, but it must be obvious for the user who is the requesting party, i.e., the Service Provider that has ordered the signature operation<sup>2</sup>.

 > \[1\]: If the `MimeType` attribute is not set, `text` is the default value.
 >
 > \[2\]: For this purpose, the `<mdui:DisplayName>` element of the Signature Service’s metadata entry, is a good and generic choice.